Giacomo Lari

 • Reading (fantasy, sci-fi)

-• Listening to music (ska, punk, metal)
+• Listening to music (ska, reggae, punk)

 • Travelling and exploring